Ultra-small moment incommensurate spin density wave order masking a ferromagnetic quantum critical point in NbFe$_2$

 {\em Results.}---

-The principal discovery of SDW Bragg reflections in the Nb$_{1-y}$Fe$_{2+y}$ system is presented in Fig.\,\ref{figure2}, which focuses on the reflection $(1 0 1)^+$ at $\fatQ=(1,0,1)+\fatq_{\rm SDW}$ with $\fatq_{\rm SDW}=(0,0,l_{\rm SDW})$.
+The principal discovery of SDW Bragg reflections in the Nb$_{1-y}$Fe$_{2+y}$ system is presented in Fig.\,\ref{figure_2}, which focuses on the reflection $(1 0 1)^+$ at $\fatQ=(1,0,1)+\fatq_{\rm SDW}$ with $\fatq_{\rm SDW}=(0,0,l_{\rm SDW})$.
 SDW Bragg reflections corresponding to an ordering wavevector $\fatq_{\rm SDW}$ have been confirmed for all samples of this study. $l_{\rm SDW}$ shows a significant $y$ and $T$ dependence, which will be discussed further below.
+We have also established the SDW's long-range character \cite{nik19a_sup}.
 In addition to the data discussed above of the $(1 0 1)^+$ reflection, the vicinity of nuclear Bragg reflections has been scanned for further SDW satellite peaks.
-SDW satellite peaks are present at $\fatQ=(1,0,1)\pm\fatq_{\rm SDW}$ and $\fatQ=(1,0,2)\pm\fatq_{\rm SDW}$ but they are absent at $\fatQ=(1,0,0)\pm\fatq_{\rm SDW}$ and at $\fatQ=(0,0,l)\pm\fatq_{\rm SDW}$ with $l = 1,2,3$ (see inset of Fig.\,\ref{figure1}).
+SDW satellite peaks are present at $\fatQ=(1,0,1)\pm\fatq_{\rm SDW}$ and $\fatQ=(1,0,2)\pm\fatq_{\rm SDW}$ but they are absent at $\fatQ=(1,0,0)\pm\fatq_{\rm SDW}$ and at $\fatQ=(0,0,l)\pm\fatq_{\rm SDW}$ with $l = 1,2,3$ (see inset of Fig.\,\ref{figure_1}).
 This distribution of allowed and forbidden satellite Bragg peaks is consistent with moment orientation along the $c$-axis, suggesting a lineary polarized SDW state rather than spiral order.
-Based on AC susceptibility and torque magnetometry data, the $c$-direction has been determined to be the crystallographic easy-axis independent of the chemical composition \cite{kur97a,hir11a}.
+Based on AC susceptibility and torque magnetometry data, the $c$-direction has been determined to be the magnetic easy-axis independent of the chemical composition \cite{kur97a,hir11a}.

-\pgnfigure{figure3}{$T$ dependences of normalised FM and SDW intensities, and of SDW ordering wavevector values $\fatq_{\rm SDW}$ of Nb$_{1-y}$Fe$_{2+y}$ obtained from measurement sequences going down (downward triangles) and up (upward triangles) in $T$ for Samples A ($y=+0.002$, black, grey), B ($y=+0.014$, dark blue, light blue), and C ($y=+0.019$, red, orange).
-Each sample has been investigated in two separate experiments (empty and filled symbols, respectively) demonstrating the reproducibility of the results.
-Lines are guides to the eye. (a) FM $(1 0 2)$ intensities have been normalised by the nuclear $(1 0 2)$ intensities at $T_{\rm C}$.
-The nuclear $(1 0 2)$ intensities have been subtracted. (b) SDW integrated intensities at $\fatQ=(1,0,1+l_{\rm SDW})$ have been normalised by their maximum value obtained in measurement sequences going down in $T$. (c) For all studied samples $\fatq_{\rm SDW}$ has the form (0,0,$l_{\rm SDW}$) in the whole $T$ range.
-A thermal hysteresis is observed in $l_{\rm SDW}$ of Samples B and C, which contain a SDW-FM phase transition.}